Binary dynamics from spin1-spin2 coupling at fourth post-Newtonian order: spin1-spin2 interaction at fourth post-Newtonian order

 In this section, we evaluate the relevant two-body effective action by its diagrammatic expansion.
 For the nPN order in spin interactions, we need to consider Feynman diagrams up to the $G^{\lceil n-1\rceil}$ order, where $\lceil n \rceil$ is the ceiling value of n.
 Thus in the NNLO spin1-spin2 potential, which is evaluated at 4PN, we have diagram contributions up to order $G^3$, coming from all 12 possible topologies appearing at these orders, as displayed in Figs.~1--3 of \cite{Gilmore:2008gq}: one topology at $O(G)$, two at $O(G^2)$, and nine topologies at $O(G^3)$.
 Unfortunately, not all benefits of the NRG fields are present in spin interactions, where in general all topologies are realized at each new order of $G$ included, unlike the nonspinning case, where there is a reduction in the number of topologies and diagrams.
 Hence, using the NRG fields, the NLO spin interactions, for example, include the one-loop diagrams, which are omitted from the 1PN potential.
 Similarly, the NNLO spin1-spin2 here includes all $G^3$ topologies, such as those with a single cubic vertex or a quartic vertex, unlike the NNLO nonspinning case -- the 2PN potential computed in \cite{Gilmore:2008gq}.

 For the construction of the Feynman diagrams, we use the Feynman rules from Sec.~\ref{sec:eft}, which we PN expand, see Secs.~IV and V of \cite{Levi:2010zu} for more detail.
-All in all, we have 51 diagrams contributing to the NNLO spin1-spin2 interaction, 45 of which are pure spin1-spin2 diagrams.
+All in all, we have 56 diagrams contributing to the NNLO spin1-spin2 interaction, 47 of which are pure spin1-spin2 diagrams.
 Six other diagrams contribute through the LO EOM from spin interactions, as both of the objects are considered spinning: three appeared as spin-orbit diagrams at NLO, and three are orbital interaction diagrams, which appeared at 2PN.
-Of the pure spin1-spin2 diagrams, 39 are new diagrams, while 6 others already appeared at the NLO spin1-spin2 sector, although they include new terms in the worldline couplings.
+Three further diagrams from the spin-orbit sector contribute through their SSC dependent parts only, thus we do not repeat them here.
+Of the pure spin1-spin2 diagrams, 41 are new diagrams, while 6 others already appeared at the NLO spin1-spin2 sector, although they include new terms in the worldline couplings.

 Here we denote ${\vec{r}}\equiv{\vec{x}}_1(t)-{\vec{x}}_2(t)$, $r\equiv\left|\vec{r}\right|$, and ${\vec{n}}\equiv\frac{{\vec{r}}} {r}$.
 The spin is represented by a 3-vector defined by $S^{ij} \equiv \epsilon^{ijk}S^{k}$.
 The labels 1 and 2 are used for the left and right worldlines, respectively.
 The [$1\leftrightarrow2$] notation stands for a similar term, whose value is obtained under the interchange of particles labels.
 Note that under this exchange, $\vec{n}\to-\vec{n}$.
 Finally, a multiplicative factor of $\int dt$ is suppressed and omitted from all diagram values.